-With forced Lockdown, the existing schemes like Mid-day meal scheme, Beti Bachao Beti Padhao, Matrutwa Vandana Yojana etc., has been stalled which increased the problems for the younger Children, Lactating mothers and pregnant women.
+With forced Lockdown, the existing schemes like the mid-day meal scheme, Beti Bachao Beti Padhao, Matrutwa Vandana Yojana, etc., has been stalled which increased the problems for the younger Children, Lactating mothers, and pregnant women.
 All this amid woes of hunger, with Global Hunger Index 2019, showing a serious level of hunger in India.

 THE WAY FORWARD

-Combating the increasing digital crime against Children can only be done away through extreme state surveillance, also setting-up a communication channel for direct reporting of these offences as well as separate counselling centres to help the children can help mitigate this problem.
+Combating the increasing digital crime against Children can only be done away through extreme state surveillance, also setting-up a communication channel for direct reporting of these offenses as well as separate counseling centers to help the children can help mitigate this problem.

 The problem of Healthcare can only be combated with the intervention of the State, taking the help of ground workers like ASHA can help by again starting the stalled process of vaccination in rural and secluded areas.
 Ramping up the infrastructure in the healthcare sector is a long-term solution to this problem.

 The coronavirus is an unwanted guest we all have, but as there is a saying that “Every difficulty is an opportunity in disguise“, this unprecedented situation is, therefore, an alarm to all of us to work on the loopholes in our society, and prepare ourselves for more such situations ahead.
 The world post-COVID will be a lot more different, and the faster we reconfigure, the faster we can cope up with its effects.
 This episode will teach us a lot about the ways we used to live, which will help us to change our ways of living, and shifting our policies to make a sustainable world for our coming generations because every child longs for and deserves a decent world.